VaishnavChid/offline-task-board/README.md

 # Offline Task Board

-An offline-first iOS task board — built for the Associate Principal iOS Engineer take-home exercise.
-Every action (create, edit, move, reorder, delete) commits to SwiftData immediately; sync with Firestore happens through an outbox that never blocks the UI and never loses a change, online or off.
+An offline-first iOS task board — Every action (create, edit, move, reorder, delete) commits to SwiftData immediately; sync with Firestore happens through an outbox that never blocks the UI and never loses a change, online or off.

 ## Requirements